 Associate vice chancellor for clinical research and professor of psychiatry and pediatrics at the University of Nebraska Medical Center.
 Dr. Kratochvil serves as chief medical officer of UNeHealth, which facilitates and streamlines clinical research opportunities between UNMC, its clinical partners and clinicians, and outside research organizations and pharmaceutical companies.
 He was among the research investigators on a National Institutes of Health (NIH) project that contributed to the design of a multinational study to test the effectiveness of the experimental treatment ZMapp during the Ebola outbreak of 2014-15.
 Dr. Kratochvil co-leads UNMC’s Global Virus Network Center of Excellence.
 Dr. Kratochvil serves as Executive Director of Clinical Research for the Global Center for Health Security.

 James Lawler, MD, MPH

-Executive director of international programs and innovation at the Global Center for Health Security and director of clinical and biodefense research at the National Strategic Research Institute.
-Dr. Lawler came to the University of Nebraska Medical Center in 2018 following a military career in which he served as a Navy Commander, and was chief of clinical biodefense research at the Naval Medical Research Center, Fort Detrick, Maryland.
-He was an attending physician at Walter Reed National Military Medical Center and served White House assignments as Homeland Security Council and National Security Council staff, where he worked on biodefense, pandemic response and health preparedness.
-Dr. Lawler has field experience treating Ebola patients in sub-Saharan Africa, and served as a subject-matter expert in the training of Department of Defense medical personnel to work with infectious-diseases patients.
+Executive Director of International Programs and Innovation at the Global Center for Health Security and director of clinical and biodefense research at the National Strategic Research Institute.
+In 2018, he came to the University of Nebraska Medical Center following a military career in which he served as a Navy Commander and was chief of clinical biodefense research at the Naval Medical Research Center, Fort Detrick, Maryland.
+He was an attending physician at Walter Reed National Military Medical Center and served White House assignments as Homeland Security Council and National Security Council staff, where he worked on biodefense, pandemic response, and health preparedness.
+Dr. Lawler has field experience treating Ebola patients in sub-Saharan Africa, and he served as a subject matter expert in the training of Department of Defense medical personnel working with infectious diseases patients.